 “We actually are no longer offering that major,” the lady cut in, “It just hasn’t been deleted off of the website yet.
 I’m sorry!”

 My life was thrown off balance in the span of half a minute.
 All my plans and preparation, all the time I had spent, and now, I didn’t have any future to look toward.
 I felt broken, trying to piece together the remnants of a dream.
 I tried to hold back my fear, anger and misery, so I focused my attention on my hands as the controlling person inside of me cried out at the injustice.
 Upset at my reality, I teared up as I tried to make sense of my blue ink questions on the paper in front of me.

-I managed to calm down enough to talk with the now sympathetic lady who wanted to know if I had considered studying anything else in college.
+I managed to calm down enough to talk with the now sympathetic lady.
+She wanted to know if I had considered studying anything else in college.
 I hadn’t.

-I’ve since declared my major in strategic communication, a combination of journalism and public relations and, as a junior, I can’t imagine myself studying anything different.
+I’ve since declared my college major in strategic communication, a combination of journalism and public relations.
+As a junior, I can’t imagine myself studying anything different.

 On and before that tour, I could have told you almost play-by-play how my life would turn out with an environmental science major.
 Often times the doors you want to open remain locked.
 We get so focused on that one door that we fail to see the door right next to it, the one flashing with a big, bright neon sign saying, enter here.
 That other door ended up being a major in communication for me.
-I took a step, no, long stride, away from my feelings long enough to see the other door that I had unwittingly ignored, which, when opened, proved itself to be much more than the door I had tried to force.
+I took a step, no, long stride, away from my feelings long enough to see the other door that I had unwittingly ignored.
+When opened, that door proved itself to be much more than the door I had tried to force.

 If you liked this, you may also like College for One© 2002 - 2022, AnswersForMe.org.
 All rights reserved.
 Click here for content usage information.